Nchrist89/Palms-Peaks-P1/README.md

   * A section which shows an outline of what the resort has to offer visitors.
 Originally in my website creation these were supposed to link to their own full sections which were on other pages of the website.
 (Animals, Exploration, Stays, Shops, Rides, Camping, Beach Bars, Activities)

-  * A map section which shows the geographical location of the resort which was found using google maps.
+  * A map section which shows the geographical location of the fictional resort which was found using google maps.

 * Gallery Page.